compgen-io/cgpipe/docs/05-Job_Runners.md

 Each runner has different options, which are listed below.

-For SGE, SLURM, and SJQ, you have the option: `global_hold`.
+For SGE, SLURM, and SBS, you have the option: `global_hold`.
 If `global_hold` is set to 'T', then a preliminary job will be submitted with a user-hold set.
 All of the rest of the jobs will include this as a dependency.
 Once the entire pipeline has been submitted (successfully), the user-hold will